How to successfully run a silent auction in 12 steps

 Paperless Post BlogBusiness > How to successfully run a silent auction in 12 steps

 Hosting a silent auction is an effective and exciting way to get everyone involved in your fundraiser—and to raise more money than ever.
 Silent auctions let guests quietly compete, using timing and strategy to win the big prize they’re eyeing.
 It’s a great event to hold on its own, or as part of a larger event.
-Either way, Paperless Post can help you through the process.
+Either way, Paperless Pro can help you through the process.
 Plus, we’ve asked Rene Petties-Jones, President at NFJC of WNY, Inc., for tips on how to conduct a silent auction that everyone—including the host—enjoys as much as possible.

 Meet the expert